2022 is the year to get back out there and explore the world! After a … Read more

 Study abroad in one of South Korea’s most charming cities, the seaside town of Busan, for a culture-rich and community-focused semester.
 With beautiful beaches and mountains, Busan provides a welcoming base from which to dive into Korean culture while studying at a leading school, Pusan National University (PNU), ranked as one of the top 100 universities in Asia.
-Here students can choose from global studies, Korean and East Asian studies, and business courses, while taking advantage of PNU’s inclusive campus.
+Here students can choose from global studies, Korean and East Asian studies, and a variety of other courses, while taking advantage of PNU’s inclusive campus.
 Rated highly by both students and advisors, this budget-friendly program also features an orientation in Seoul, cultural excursions – including an overnight trip to Japan – and included meal plan for a comprehensive semester abroad.

-Choose courses in business, Korean studies, global studies or East Asian studies at Pusan National University (PNU), one of Asia’s top 100 universities in the 2020 QS World University Rankings
+Choose courses in Korean studies, global studies or East Asian studies at Pusan National University (PNU), one of Asia’s top 100 universities in the 2020 QS World University Rankings

 Live in Busan, South Korea’s second-largest city surrounded by the sea and mountains...there’s always something to do whether you like a city scene or the great outdoors!